Dissosteira carolina: Biology

 In the heat of the day, the male D. carolina take flight and hover, clicking their wings in a courtship display to attract females.
-Males court females by producing a calling signal by stridulating with hindlegs and wings, the hindlegs are used alternately to rub against the tegmen in a behaviour called alternate stridulation.
+Males produce a calling signal by stridulating with hindlegs and wings.
+The hindlegs are used alternately to rub against the tegmen in a behaviour called alternate stridulation.
 The male sits horizontally on sunlit bare ground and may continue to stridulate for 5 minutes or more until he is successful in attracting a female.
-She moves towards the male and when she is close enough he approaches her and mounts.
+If attracted, the female moves towards the male, and when she is close enough he approaches her and mounts.
 If he is acceptable to the female they copulate and may remain copulated for as long as 16 hours.

-The females take a relatively long time to reach sexual maturity and it may take nine weeks from when the adults emerge to when ovipostion commences.
+The females take a relatively long time to reach sexual maturity; it may take nine weeks from when the adults emerge to when oviposition commences.

 The female selects compacted bare ground which is exposed to the sun in which to oviposit, often the edge of a gravel or dirt road.
 She works her ovipositor to a depth of 35mm and deposits a large clutch of eggs which are enclosed in a sharply curved pod.
 After approximately 80 minutes, she extracts her ovipositor and then for up to three minutes she uses her hind tarsi to brush dust and debris over the oviposition site.
 The pod is nearly 50mm long and usually contains more than 40 eggs.